jamestejada/weekend/README.md

 - Reset [`reset`, `delete`] - deletes all audio files (used to prepare for the next week's files)

 - Process Only [`process_only`, `process`] - runs processing only, no download.
-This was added for the times when manual download was still needed (e.g. during times when two shows were uploaded in the same week) but processing could still be done automatically.
+This was added for the times when manual download was still needed (e.g. during times when two shows were uploaded in the same week) but processing, and copying could be done by this program.

-- Clean [`clean`] - cleans .pkf files leftover from editing files in Adobe Audition
+- Clean [`clean`] - cleans extraneous files leftover from editing audio in Adobe Audition

 - Check Show Files [`check`, `stat`, `status`] - runs the checking program which shows which files have been downloaded and which have not.

 - Threading [`thread`, `threading`] - using multi-threading to improve performance (for machines that are not using their full processing capacity)

+## Setting Up Automatic Execution using Cron Jobs
 ---
-## Other Considerations

-### Setting Up Automatic Execution using Cron Jobs

 As mentioned before, I have set this up using a machine with Ubuntu 20.04 Server installed.
 I have also mounted the needed shared drives for execution so that this process can be self-contained (i.e. I will not have to execute this program on another machine).
 The next step was to trigger the different execution paths at different times to continuously check the FTP for new show files, and continuously check the backup Satellite reciever for new files.

 For this implementation I have used the crontab file located at `/etc/crontab` in Ubuntu.